Post 4 – Design for the COFB Digital Client Check-In & Appointment System

 Design Trade-Offs and Considerations

-• No Persistent Database or Long-term Data Storage – By design, the system does not store data long-term; instead, it acts as a real-time pass-through between client interactions and Link2Feed data sources via RESTful API calls.
+• No Persistent Database or Long-term Data Storage – By design, the system does not store data long-term and relies only on a temporary operational data storage to manage client check-ins.
+The system is designed to acts as a real-time pass-through component between client interactions and Link2Feed data sources via RESTful API calls.
 This design choice avoids duplicating services, meets organizational requirements and scope changes, and keeps the system lightweight, scalable, and aligned with timelines and constraints.
 To account for the possibility of network outages and ensure system availability during peak business hours, additional safeguards (such as temporary in-memory caching or retry logic) which may be implemented, time permitting.

 • Fallback as a Core Feature – Instead of relying on CSV handling as a temporary patch, the system will be designed to treat the CSV parsing and reliance as a core fallback pathway in the absence of a Link2Feed API key.
 This guarantees that the system can maintain its operability in the event that API access is unavailable or provides system redundancy and dependability in the event that Link2Feed integration features encounter an error.